-- Place the tagine (uncovered) in the middle rack of the preheated oven for 30 minutes – the top should be nicely browned & the rice will seem a little watery.
+- Place the tagine (uncovered) in the middle rack of the preheated oven for about 30-45 minutes (the top should be nicely browned & there will be little milk left on the top).

 - Take the tagine out of the oven & let it rest for 5-10 minutes for the remaining liquid to be absorbed by the rice.

 - Serve hot with beef stew or roasted chicken.

 - Because not all ovens are the same, to make sure the rice is cooked; after 30 minutes, taste a little rice from the side of the dish, if it is cooked/ soft then take the tagine out of the oven, if not then contniue baking for another 10-15 minutes.

 - The ingredients should fill up to 3/4 only of the tajin otherwise it will overflow.